serviss-ventures/nicnixr-landing/mobile-app/docs/NICOTINE_RECOVERY_SCIENCE.md

 ## 🧬 Scientific Foundation for Product-Specific Recovery

-NicNixr's progress tracking is tailored to each nicotine product based on peer-reviewed research showing different health impacts and recovery patterns.
+NixR's progress tracking is tailored to each nicotine product based on peer-reviewed research showing different health impacts and recovery patterns.

 ## 🚬 **Cigarettes Recovery**